sethtroisi/primegap-list-project.github.io/_posts/news/2019-12-09-how-to-update.md

 ##### Step one, clone the `prime-gap-list` repository

-Open Source community best practice is to fork the project repository into your own Github area (see the Appendix for how to do this) and then clone the forked repository to work on locally.
+Open Source community best practice is to fork the project repository into your own Github area (see Appendix A for how to do this) and then clone the forked repository to work on locally.

 ```bash
 git clone https://github.com/gjhiggins/prime-gap-list.git